 Ready to level up to a five-star digital client experience?
 Read on.

 Jump to heading

 The hash ‘#’ symbol can be used for a number of things, but are typically used to jump to a point on a page on arrival.
 Take this ATO article for example, where the designer has set up the hashed link so you can direct the visitor directly to the relevant heading.
-Take this example, where you might want to link to the source ATO site on the Work Test definition for a 70 year old client.
+In the below sample you can see how this might work if you wanted to link to the ATO site on the Work Test definition for a 70 year old client.

 - Normal link: https://www.ato.gov.au/Individuals/Super/In-detail/Growing-your-super/Claiming-deductions-for-personal-super-contributions/

 You can see the latter jumps directly to the relevant heading.

 When you see options to jump sections within a page, you can do so and use that link to make future hyperlinking easy.
 If they haven’t, you can find a slightly more advanced guide on how to check if a heading can be linked here.